alicolville/meal-tracker/readme.txt

 8. Search an external API for meals.
 9. Manually add own meal to meal collection.

+== Upgrade Notice ==

+2.0 - Complete new look and standardised CSS!
+Also support for looking meals up from Fatsecrets.

 == Changelog ==

+= 2.0.1 =

+* Bug fix: Always create Macronutrient MySQL columns regardless of being enabled.

 = 2.0 =